ssec/polar2grid/py/polar2grid/doc/source/chain.rst

 This page describes the basic steps involved in going from start to finish in the polar2grid series of steps, or "The Chain".
 Some of the steps described below are optional depending on the "glue" script being used.
-See the :doc:`Glue Scripts <scripts>` documentation for more information on what steps are being used in your script of interest.
+See the :doc:`Glue Scripts <glue_scripts/index>` documentation for more information on what steps are being used in your script of interest.

 See the :doc:`Developer's Guide <dev_guide>` if you are planning on writing